Italian Caprese cake is the BEST flourless chocolate cake ever created! This chocolate and almond cake is fudgy, rich

 You can easily find it in supermarkets or online, and if you have a little more time, I also suggest to make your own almond flour (and then make some amaretti too!).

 All you need is whole peeled and blanched almonds and a powerful blender.

 For even more flavour, roast them in the oven for 5 minutes on a baking tray covered with parchment paper.

 My favourite butter to use for this cake is buffalo milk butter (which is quite popular in Campania, the region where this chocolate cake comes from).

 Alternatively, high-quality butter or homemade butter is my go-to option.

 The original version calls for the addition of orange zest (preferably organic), which together with chocolate and almonds is a match made in heaven!

 Rum is also added into the batter, but alternatively, you can also use Grand Marnier or Cointreau.
-You can also skip it altogether for an alcohol-free cake.
+You can also skip it altogether.

 This is one of the easiest gluten-free chocolate cake recipes around.

 If you’re looking for an easy dessert recipe for novice bakers or to make with the kids, this is the one.

 Here are the step-by-step recipe pictures, to make this cake recipe even easier to prepare.

 Place the chocolate chunks and the butter into the top of a double boiler or a heatproof bowl set over a saucepan of simmering water.
 Cook, stirring occasionally until melted, 2 to 3 minutes.

 Alternatively, place the chopped chocolate and butter in a microwave-safe bowl; microwave in 30-second intervals, stirring between each until melted.
 Set aside until needed.

 Step 2.
 Separate the egg yolks from the egg whites, and set the latter aside.